Group work can be challenging. Employers value applicants who can work in groups because, in the real world, few people work alone.

 I tell my students to add my name to the CC line of an email that includes the first two (unanswered) messages, and add something polite and understanding like, “I’m sorry we haven’t been able to connect.
 Maybe we should ask Dr. Jerz for different partners.
 Let me know by [day/time].
 Meanwhile, I’m going to start on A and B. You can start on C if you like, unless you have a different idea.”

 4. Remember one outcome of a group project is demonstrating teamwork skills.

 If you pounce on every delay as evidence your partner is a slacker, or you get defensive as soon as your partner expresses concern about your side of the work, you aren’t showing good teamwork skills.
 What is important in group work?

 - willingness to help out a team member who isn’t sure where to start (but might be very valuable if told exactly what to do).
 (This is why it’s a good thing for you to start making some decisions that will make it easier for your partner to say, “Sounds good, I’ll follow your lead.”)

-- willingness to get help from a superior while there’s still time for regrouping (rather than waiting until the night before and sending me an angry email about how your partner is a slacker who’s ruining your grade, when it’s too late for any of us to do anything about it).
+- willingness to get help from a superior while there’s still time for regrouping (rather than waiting until the night before and firing off an angry email about how your partner is a slacker who’s bringing you down, when it’s too late for anyone to do anything about it).

-- ability to document so that, if your project falls apart, it will be easy for everyone involved to do a postmortem (and learn as much as possible from the attempt).
+- ability to document so that, if your project falls apart, it will be easy for everyone involved to do a postmortem (and learn as much as possible from the attempt… CYA).